Contenta-meta/micro-frontend-nextjs-app-router-setup/README.md

-# Next.js App Router with Module Federation Example
+# Next.js App Router with Multi-Zones Example

-This is a micro-frontend architecture example using Next.js App Router and Module Federation.
+This is a micro-frontend architecture example using Next.js App Router and Multi-Zones.
 The project consists of multiple independent applications that work together as a unified system.

 ## Project Structure